A professional contractor installing a grab bar in a modern bathroom

 Repairs or Callbacks: Any return visit required to correct contractor-caused issues will be performed at no additional charge to Aging In The Comfort Of Home®.

-Workday Hours: Project estimates are generally calculated around seven (7) on-site hours per day for planning purposes.
+Workday Hours: Project estimates are generally calculated around seven and a half (7.5) on-site hours per day for planning purposes.
 Contractors determine their own schedule and pace.
 If extended site access or timing changes are needed, please coordinate so client/property access can be arranged.

 Safety Breaks: Contractors are encouraged to take a 30-minute break during the workday for safety and scheduling purposes.
 Break timing is flexible and left to the contractor’s discretion based on workload and job progress.